Beech101/Agentic-AI-Librarian-and-Analyser-Lease/README.md

     Status: Alpha/Early Draft.
 This version was a foundational blueprint for a self-healing, "Human-in-the-Loop" production system.
 One of the early problems detected in this build was the lack of indempotency.
 Say for instance a human corrects an entry and you ran the code again
-    It can overwrite the users amendmnet.
+    It can overwrite the users amendment.